vl4ds/Documentation/arduino/index.rst

 Using the SmartThings Arduino Shield (ThingShield), you can add SmartThings capability to any Arduino compatible board with the R3 pinout, including the Uno, Mega, Duemilanove, and Leonardo.

+Specs:

+ - Works with: Uno, Mega, Duemilanove, Leonardo
+ - Dimensions: 2.5 x 1.9 x 0.3”
+ - Weight: 8 ounces

+The ThingShield is available for purchase on our `online shop <https://shop.smartthings.com/#!/products/smartthings-shield-arduino>`__.

 Installing the Library
 ----------------------